iyenal/binance-leveraged-trading-engine/README.md

 ![WDDTH](https://en.meming.world/images/en/thumb/a/a3/We_Don%27t_Do_That_Here.jpg/300px-We_Don%27t_Do_That_Here.jpg)

-And, may programming and that awful language which's python burn in hell.
-You welcome.
+May programming burn in hell.

 ## Donate